OpenTTD/OpenTTD/readme.txt

 The most frequent problem is missing data files.
 Please install OpenGFX and possibly OpenSFX and OpenMSX.
 See section 4.1.1 for more information.

-Under, especially, Ubuntu OpenTTD can be extremely slow and freeze/hand under certain circumstance.
+Under certain circumstance, especially on Ubuntu OpenTTD can be extremely slow and/or freeze.
 See known-bugs.txt for more information and how to solve this problem on your computer.

 Under Windows 98 and lower it is impossible to use a dedicated server; it will fail to start.
 Perhaps this is for the better because those OSes are not known